 Giuseppe Camuncoli and John Dell make Otto look so positively condescending it’s wonderful.
 He only has a couple scenes outside his Spider-Man adventures, one with Anna and then one with his boss.
-I didn’t pay attention to the credits so I didn’t realize it was Christos Gage scripting from a Slott script; a lot more makes sense now.
+I didn’t pay attention to the credits so I didn’t realize it was Christos Gage scripting from a Slott story; a lot more makes sense now.

 Gage spends a lot of time writing maniacal Otto narration, which is always fun, and also goes far in establishing the revised ground situation since Ghost Peter is gone.
 Also gone are Peter’s supporting cast members.
 This issue–save Jameson–is just Otto.

 Except, of course, the villains.
 There are lots of them and they’re really dumb looking.
 It feels very early nineties once the Spider Slayer gets his armor on.

 As usual, the best stuff is Otto’s personal journey.
 The action is simply the cost of getting that peculiar story.